Skip to content

 Auths

 In a flow trading market, bidders create submissions out of various bid primitives.
 There are only two such primitives: an auth and a cost.
-This guide provides an explanation for the former, though we make one remark regarding costs: an auth must have at least one cost referencing it in order to trade.
-This will be covered more in the costs guide.
+This guide provides an explanation for the former.

-An auth, short for “authorization”, is an explicit definition of a portfolio of products and an optional interval to constrain trade to.
+An auth, short for “authorization”, is an explicit definition of a portfolio of products and a demand curve to express willingness-to-trade.

 In flow trading, products are not traded directly.
 Rather, each bidder defines portfolios of products, then trade these portfolios in strict, proportional accordance with the weights in the portfolio.